-For analysis runs utilizing an existing calibration curve, a low and high ethanol-containing blood control, in duplicate, must be included with the first 10 samples before proceeding with additional samples.
+For analysis runs utilizing an existing calibration curve, a low and high ethanol-containing blood control, in duplicate, must bracket the first 10 samples before proceeding with additional samples.

-1.10.2.3 All Analysis Runs
+All Analysis Runs 1.10.2.3

-- 1.10.2.3.1 Each analysis run must contain an internal standard blank. - 1.10.2.3.2 For analysis run consisting of more than 10 case samples (20 vials), a minimum of one blood or aqueous ethanol-containing control must be run with each additional 10 samples. - 1.10.2.3.3 Each analysis run must include either an aqueous or blood multicomponent volatile mix. - 1.10.2.3.4 A commercially obtained quantitative multicomponent volatile mix may serve as both an aqueous ethanol control and a multicomponent mixture. - 1.10.2.3.5 Each run must contain both a low and a high level matrix control, as defined in 1.6.2.1.
+Each analysis run must contain an internal 1.10.2.3.1 standard blank.

+Property of Idahoontrolle, 1.10.2.3.3 For analysis runs consisting of more than 10 case samples (20 vials), a minimum of one blood or aqueous ethanol-containing control in duplicate must be run with each additional 10 samples.

+Each analysis run must include either an aqueous or blood multicomponent volatile mix.

+A commercially obtained quantitative multicomponent volatile mix may serve as both an aqueous ethanol control and a multicomponent mixture.

+Each run must contain both a low and a high level matrix control, as defined in 1.6.2.1.

+1.10.2.3.6 Each run should contain a traceable aqueous control in duplicate at or near the 0.080 or 0.100 level for control charting purposes and for an accuracy QC check.
+This shall be a newly opened ampoule and will be used to monitor the accuracy of the method and instrumentation over time.

+Issuing Authority: Quality Manager

+1.10.2.3.7 Additional aqueous controls may be run at the end of the run sequence to monitor the overall performance of the instrument, but do not need to meet the acceptance criteria set in 1.11.